 Installing solar panels on your home is a great way to lower your electricity bill.
 Each kilowatt of solar moves your utility bill closer to $0.
-Plus, with Maryland’s net metering program, you can even enjoy negative electricity bills in your solar home.
+Plus, with Maryland, DC’s net metering program, you can even enjoy negative electricity bills in your solar home.

 Another way to reduce energy spending is to decrease your electricity consumption.
 The following list outlines 10 easy steps you can take to conserve energy in your home.